Professor Peter Seddon

 - IT Management, Enterprise Systems, ERP systems, IT Outsourcing, Business Analytics, IS Effectiveness, Accounting Information Systems

-Peter B. Seddon is a Professor in the Department of Computing and Information Systems at The University of Melbourne, Australia.
-The University of Melbourne is one of Australia’s top-ranked universities, and was ranked equal 54th in the world by the Shanghai Jiao Tong rankings for 2013.
+Peter B. Seddon is an Honorary Professor in the School of Computing and Information Systems at The University of Melbourne, Australia.
+The University of Melbourne is one of Australia’s top-ranked universities, and was ranked 40th in the world by the Shanghai Jiao Tong rankings for 2016.

-Peter has been a full-time member of academic staff at the University since 1976.
-He was a member of the Department of Accounting for 20 years, and has been a member of the Department of Information Systems (now Computing and Information Systems) for the last 18 years.
+Peter retired at the end of 2013.
+Prior to that, he was a full-time member of academic staff at the University from 1976.
+He was a member of the Department of Accounting for 20 years, then a member of the Department of Information Systems (now School of Computing and Information Systems) for the next 18 years.

 His major research interests are in the areas of evaluating information-systems success, packaged enterprise-application software, IT management, IT outsourcing, business analytics, IS research methodology, and accounting information systems.

-Peter is an active member of the global Information Systems research community.
-In that capacity, he was (a) a Senior Editor for MIS Quarterly—arguably the world’s top Information Systems research journal—from 2005-2008, (b) Program Co-Chair for the Pacific Asia Conference on Information Systems (PACIS) 2011, a conference that attracted 524 submissions from around the world, and (c) the elected representative for the Asia-Pacific region for the Association for Information Systems council in 2009-10.
+During his career, Peter was (a) a Senior Editor for MIS Quarterly—arguably the world’s top Information Systems research journal—from 2005-2008, (b) Program Co-Chair for the Pacific Asia Conference on Information Systems (PACIS) 2011, and (c) the elected representative for the Asia-Pacific region for the Association for Information Systems council in 2009-10.
 He has reviewed for, and been on the editorial boards of, many Information Systems journals.
-He has been on conference committees for many major IS conferences, and supervised and examined many PhDs.
-In 2013, he is co-chair of the ICIS 2013 Doctoral Consortium in Milan in December.
+He has also been on conference committees for many major IS conferences, and supervised and examined many PhDs.
+In 2013, he was co-chair of the ICIS 2013 Doctoral Consortium in Milan in December.
 ICIS is the world's top Information Systems conference.

-Research-wise, Peter has a Google-Scholar H-index of 25, over 1,000 citations to his most cited paper (on IS success measurement), and in total, over 5,000 citations to his work.
-Recent publications include a paper on factors affecting benefits from enterprise systems, in MIS Quarterly, in 2010, a paper on Enterprise Architecture in Communications of AIS, in 2011, and a research-methods paper on Generalization in IS Research in the European Journal of Information Systems, in 2012.
-With colleagues, Peter has attracted over $2 million in research grants.
-His two currently active research grants are on (a) Competing with Business Analytics, and (b) Testing a Model of Strategic IT decision-making.
+Research-wise, in mid 2017, Peter had a Google-Scholar H-index of 36, over 2,000 citations to his most cited paper (on IS success measurement), and in total, over 9,000 citations to his work.
+His publications include a paper on factors affecting benefits from enterprise systems, in MIS Quarterly, in 2010, a paper on Enterprise Architecture in Communications of AIS, in 2011, and a research-methods paper on Generalization in IS Research in the European Journal of Information Systems, in 2012.
+With colleagues, Peter attracted over $2 million in research grants.
+His two most recent research grants were on (a) Competing with Business Analytics, and (b) Testing a Model of Strategic IT decision-making.

 Peter is a foundation member of the global Association for Information Systems.
 He holds a Bachelor of Science (Hons), a Bachelor of Commerce, a Graduate Diploma in Computing Studies, and a PhD in Accounting Information Systems, all from The University of Melbourne.

-- Tamm T, Seddon P, Shanks G, Reynolds P, Frampton K. How an Australian Retailer Enabled Business Transformation Through Enterprise Architecture.
-MIS QUARTERLY EXECUTIVE.
-Accounting and Information Systems Department, Indiana University.
+- Tamm T, Frampton K, Seddon P, Shanks G, Reynolds P. How an Australian Retailer Enabled Business Transformation Through Enterprise Architecture.
+MIS Quarterly Executive: a research journal dedicated to improving practice.
 2015, Vol. 14, Issue 4.

-- Tamm T, Seddon P, Parkes A, Kurnia S. A model of strategic IT Decision-Making processes.
-Proceedings of the 25th Australasian Conference on Information Systems, ACIS 2014.
+- Tamm T, Seddon P, Parkes A, Kurnia S. A Model of Strategic IT Decision-Making Processes.
+25th Australasian Conference on Information Systems (ACIS).
+Auckland University of Technology.
 2014.

 - Tamm T, Seddon P, Shanks G. Pathways to Value from Business Analytics.
-Proceedings of the Thirty Fourth International Conference on Information Systems.
+34th International Conference on Information Systems.
 AISel.
 2013.

 - Tamm T, Seddon P, Shanks G. Realising Value from Enterprise Architecture.
-Building Enterprises That Last: Proceedings of the First Australian Enterprise Architecture Conference.
+1st Australian Enterprise Conference.
 Kingswood Pres.
 2013.

-- Leonard J, Seddon P. A Meta-model of Alignment.
-Communications of the Association of Information Systems.
+- Leonard J, Seddon P. A meta-model of alignment.
+Communications of the Association for Information Systems.
 Association for Information Systems.
-2012, Vol. 31.
+2012, Vol. 31, Issue 1.

 - Bhattacharya P, Seddon P, Scheepers R. Enterprise systems for innovation in products and processes: Beyond operational efficiency.
 23rd Australasian Conference on Information Systems.
-Deakin University.
 2012.

-- Seddon P, Constantinidis D, Dod H. How does business analytics contribute to business value?.
+- Seddon P, Dod H, Constantinidis D. How does business analytics contribute to business value?.
 2012 International Conference on Information Systems.
-Association of Information Systems.
-2012.
+2012, Vol. 4.